Skip to Main Content

 • Deal immediately and effectively with teasing, bullying and the use of negative words, etc.

-• Be open to feedback and to follow suggestions from HOC Staff regarding participation, integration and inclusion concerns.
+• Be open to feedback and follow suggestions from HOC Staff regarding participation, integration and inclusion concerns.

-• May be required to complete additional online job specific training.
+• May be required to complete additional online job-specific training.

 ALL STAFF RESPONSIBILITIES

-• All staff are required to deliver every day our Brand Promise “Best Summer Of Your Life” in each camper and staff interaction.
-Guided by our four core principles, Community, Leadership, Accountability, and Performance.
+• All staff are required to deliver every day our Brand Promise, “Best Summer Of Your Life,” in each camper and staff interaction.
+Guided by our four core principles: Community, Leadership, Accountability, and Performance.

-• All staff are expected to abide by and enforce camp guidelines of respect.
+• All staff are expected to abide by and enforce the camp guidelines of respect.
 These are the rules and expectations of behaviour implemented to maintain a fun and safe camp environment.

 • All staff are responsible for the safety and security of each camper in their care.
-Staff are to follow prescribed program standards and lesson plans in order to ensure the highest level of care and instruction.
+Staff are to follow prescribed program standards and lesson plans to ensure the highest level of care and instruction.

-• Attendance for all staff to the June orientation week training is mandatory.
-This training period is where each staff will receive essential employment information and training for a successful summer experience.
+• Attendance for all staff at the June orientation week training is mandatory.
+This training period is where each staff member will receive essential employment information and training for a successful summer experience.

-• The dynamic nature of summer camp demands each staff understand that additional duties may be assigned as required.
+• The dynamic nature of summer camp demands that each staff member understand that additional duties may be assigned as required.

 SUMMER BENEFITS AND TIME OFF